Allergic contact dermatitis: Memory response

 Once an individual is sensitized to an allergen, future contacts with the allergen can trigger a reaction, commonly known as a memory response, in the original site of sensitization.
-So for example if a person has an allergic contact dermatitis on the eyelids, say from use of makeup, touching the contact allergen with the fingers can trigger an allergic reaction on the eyelids.
+So, for example, if a person has an allergic contact dermatitis on the eyelids, say from use of makeup, touching the contact allergen with the fingers can trigger an allergic reaction on the eyelids.

 This is due to local skin memory T-cells, which remain in the original sensitization site.
 In a similar fashion, cytotoxic T lymphocytes patrol an area of skin and play an important role in controlling both the reactivation of viruses (such as the "cold sore" virus) and in limiting its replication when reactivated.
 Memory response, or "Retest Reactivity", usually takes 2 to 3 days after coming in contact with the allergen, and can persist for 2 to 4 weeks.

 Diagnosis

 Diagnosing allergic contact dermatitis is primarily based on physical exam and medical history.
-In some cases doctors can establish an accurate diagnosis based on the symptoms that the patient experiences and on the rash's appearance.
+In some cases, doctors can establish an accurate diagnosis based on the symptoms that the patient experiences and on the rash's appearance.
 In the case of a single episode of allergic contact dermatitis, this is all that is necessary.
-Chronic and/or intermittent rashes which are not readily explained by history and physical exam often will benefit from further testing.
+Chronic and/or intermittent rashes that are not readily explained by history and physical exam often will benefit from further testing.